GSA/idmanagement.gov/_sell/sell.md

 ## Professional Services

 Professional services involve integrating solutions and/or helping agencies deploy and operate identity and credentialing systems related to PIV and CAC implementations.
+Professional services vendors must document experience with the deployment of policy-compliant ICAM projects in government agencies.

 GSA certifies consulting services and labor categories through an acquisition schedule.
 The following Special Item Numbers (SINs) include ICAM or HSPD-12 professional services.